 The truth is, that doesn’t cut it.

-At C Street Media we work with top logo designers to develop the look and feel that puts your best foot forward.
+At C Street Media we work with top logo and web designers to develop the look and feel that puts your best foot forward.
 You will be proud to put your new logo on your website, invoices, marketing material, and even your company shirts.

 Every business should have a voice that represents the brand and what it stands for.
 Is your business friendly?
 Then the tone should be conversational.
 Is it witty?
 Then a few punchlines should be placed throughout.